LinkedIn Post Inspector: How to Fix Link Previews in 2026

 Before Sharing New Content

-Always inspect URLs before sharing to ensure:
+Before posting on LinkedIn, always inspect URLs to ensure:

 - Your featured image displays correctly